Deep Earth Carbon Degassing Project

-The Deep Earth Carbon Degassing (DECADE) project is an initiative to unite scientists around the world to make tangible advances towards quantifying the amount of carbon outgassed from the Earth's deep interior (core, mantle, crust) into the surface environment (e.g. biosphere, hydrosphere, cryosphere, atmosphere) through naturally occurring processes.
+The Deep Earth Carbon Degassing (DECADE) project is an initiative to quantify the amount of carbon outgassed from the Earth's deep interior (core, mantle, crust) into the surface environment (e.g. biosphere, hydrosphere, cryosphere, atmosphere) through naturally occurring processes.
 DECADE is an initiative within the Deep Carbon Observatory (DCO).

 Volcanoes are the main pathway in which deeply sourced volatiles, including carbon, are transferred from the Earth's interior to the surface environment.
 An additional, though less well understood, pathway includes along faults and fractures within the Earth's crust, often referred to as tectonic degassing.
 When the DCO was first formed in 2009 estimates of global carbon flux from volcanic regions ranged from 65 to 540 Mt/yr, and constraints on global tectonic degassing were virtually unknown.
 The order of magnitude uncertainty in current volcanic/tectonic carbon outgassing makes answering fundamental questions about the global carbon budget virtually impossible.
 In particular, one fundamental unknown is if carbon transferred to the Earth's interior via subduction is efficiently recycled back to the Earth's mantle lithosphere, crust and surface environment through volcanic and tectonic degassing, or if significant quantities of carbon are being subducted into the deep mantle.
 Because significant quantities of mantle carbon are also released through mid-ocean ridge volcanism, if carbon inputs and outputs at subduction zone settings are in balance, then the net effect will be an imbalance in the global carbon budget, with carbon being preferentially removed from the Earth's deep interior and redistributed to more shallow reservoirs including the mantle lithosphere, crust, hydrosphere and atmosphere.
 The implications of this may mean that carbon concentrations in the surface environment have increased over Earth's history, which has a significant impact on climate change.

-Findings from the DECADE project will increase our understanding of how carbon cycles through deep Earth, and patterns in volcanic emissions data could potentially alert scientists to an impending eruption.
+The project studies how carbon cycles through deep Earth, and patterns in volcanic emissions data could potentially alert scientists to an impending eruption.

 Project goals

-The main goal of the DECADE project is to refine estimates of global carbon outgassing using a multipronged approach.
-Specifically, the DECADE initiative unites scientists with expertise in geochemistry, petrology and volcanology to provide constraints on the global volcanic carbon flux by 1) establishing a database of volcanic and hydrothermal gas compositions and fluxes linked to EarthChem/PetDB and the Smithsonian Global Volcanism Program, 2) building a global monitoring network to measure the volcanic carbon flux of 20 active volcanoes continuously, 3) measure the carbon flux of remote volcanoes, for which no or only sparse data are currently available, 4) develop new field and analytical instrumentation for carbon measurements and flux monitoring, and 5) establish formal collaborations with volcano observatories around the world to support volcanic gas measurement and monitoring activities.
+The project's goal is to refine estimates of global carbon outgassing.
+The project draws on geochemistry, petrology and volcanology to provide constraints on the global volcanic carbon flux by 1) establishing a database of volcanic and hydrothermal gas compositions and fluxes linked to EarthChem/PetDB and the Smithsonian Global Volcanism Program, 2) building a global monitoring network to measure the volcanic carbon flux of 20 active volcanoes continuously, 3) measure the carbon flux of remote volcanoes, for which no or only sparse data are currently available; 4) developing new field and analytical instrumentation for carbon measurements and flux monitoring, and 5) establishing formal collaborations with volcano observatories around the world to support volcanic gas measurement and monitoring activities.